This post contains our top 10 list of fun things to do this April in Dublin, updated for 2023.

 3) See the Great Ireland 10k Run

-On Sunday, April 9th, 2022, the annual Great Ireland Run returns to Phoenix Park.
+Last year. the annual Great Ireland Run returned to the Phoenix Park.
+This year's date are yet to be announced.
 The park is a beautiful space to complete a run!

 If you’re not a runner, you can still explore Phoenix Park any day of the month!